General Scholarship FAQs

 Cost of Attendance (COA) refers to the estimated cost of completing a full academic year in college.
 We also refer to this as the “Requested Amount.”
 The COA includes tuition, as well as fees, living expenses and more.
 Keep in mind that the exact cost of your program can vary based on which degree you decide to pursue, whether you are in or out of state, and other factors.

 The COA is important because it helps us determine the financial need of our applicants.
-We see what your estimated costs are and compare that to your available resources, which we gather from your Free Application for Federal Student Aid (FAFSA) information (Expected Family Contribution, Pell Grants, etc.) and other scholarships you may be receiving.
+We see what your estimated costs are and compare that to your available resources, which we gather from your Free Application for Federal Student Aid (FAFSA) information (Estimated Student Aid Index, Pell Grants, etc.) and other scholarships you may be receiving.

 Each COA will look different depending on the school you are attending.
 As an example, check out the Cost of Attendance from the University of Alaska, Anchorage.

-Your Expected Family Contribution (EFC) is an index number used to determine your eligibility for federal student financial aid.
+Your Student Aid Index (SAI) is an index number used to determine your eligibility for federal student financial aid.
 This number results from the information you provide in your FAFSA form.
-The EFC is important because we use it to determine the financial need of our applicants.
-We calculate your available resources, which we gather from your FAFSA (Expected Family Contribution, Pell Grants, etc.), your extenuating circumstances and any other scholarships you may be receiving.
-Your EFC is reported to you on your Student Aid Report (SAR).
-You can view your SAR by logging in to your FAFSA form and selecting “View SAR” from the My FAFSA page.
-See a sample SAR.
+The SAI is important because we use it to determine the financial need of our applicants.
+We calculate your available resources, which we gather from your FAFSA (Estimated Student Aid Index, Pell Grants, etc.), your extenuating circumstances and any other scholarships you may be receiving.

 Who is ineligible for an MSHF scholarship award?